Upload the xlsx

 Decide which column you would like to analyze since your Excel can contain meta data.
-You need to tell Zurvey which column need to be analyzed by setting the category „Use this column as a text we should analyze.”
+You need to tell Zurvey which column need to be analyzed by setting the category (since your Excel may contain meta data). „Use this column as a text we should analyze.”
 You can analyze only one column at a time.

-There is no own keywords in your settings when you start Zurvey so you may continue.
+When you first start Zurvey, there will be no individualized keywords in your settings, so you may skip this step for now.
 (Later you can create your own categorization by setting up keywords for the analysis.
 Read more about keyword settings.)